-Intrusion detection can set an area in the surveillance scene and once the area is entered, a set of alarm action is triggered.
+Intrusion detection can set an area in the video security scene and once the area is entered, a set of alarm action is triggered.

-1. Enter the intrusion detection interface:

-Configuration > Events > Smart Event > Intrusion Detection

-2. Check the Enable checkbox.
+- 1. Enter the intrusion detection interface: - Configuration > Events > Smart Event >Intrusion Detection - 2.
+Check the Enable checkbox.

-Figure 5-21 Configuring Intrusion Area
+Figure 5-23 Configuring Intrusion Area

 3. The event triggered and park action related PTZ movement will be locked for 180 seconds after you enter the intrusion detection interface.
-Optionally, you can click the four corners are configured.
+Optionally, you can click the button to manually activate the movement, or lock the movement when the button turns to Lock by clicking it.

-- 4. Select a region.

-- 5. Draw area.

-- 1) Select the Region No.in dropdown list.

-- 2) Click Draw Area to draw a rectangle on the image as a detection region.

-- 3) Click on the image to specify a corner of the rectangle, and right-click the mouse after

-- 6. Configure the parameters for each detection region separately. - Threshold: The threshold for the time of the object loitering in the region.
-If you set the value as 0, alarm is triggered immediately after the object entering the region. - Sensitivity: The value of the sensitivity defines the size of the object which can trigger the alarm, when the sensitivity is high, a very small object can trigger the alarm.
+- 4. Select a region. - 5.
+Draw area. - 1) Select the Region No.in dropdown list. - 2) Click Draw Area to draw a rectangle on the image as a detection region. - 3) Click on the image to specify a corner of the rectangle, and right-click the mouse after four corners are configured. - 6.
+Configure the parameters for each detection region separately. - Threshold: The threshold for the time of the object loitering in the region.
+If you set the value as 0, alarm is triggered immediately after the object entering the region. - Sensitivity: The value of the sensitivity defines the size of the object which can trigger the alarm, when the sensitivity is high, a very small object can trigger the alarm. - Detection Target: You can select human, vehicle, or other object as the detection target.
+If Human is selected, only human beings will be identified as detection objects, so as the other two option.